GusMedeiros/BDD-Test-Case-Generator/README.md

 1.  **Access Settings:**
     In the IntelliJ IDEA menu, go to `Tools` -> `Change BDDTestGen Settings`.
+    *  To show the menu, click the four stripes icon on the top left corner of the IDE window.
 2.  **Enter Your Settings and Credentials:**
     A dialog box will appear.
 Select the LLM you wish to use from the available profiles.
 The required fields will vary depending on the selected LLM.
 Fill in the necessary information (e.g., API keys, model names).
     Pay special attention to the Console Command field.
 For windows it's usually "python", for linux it's usually python3.